Air Fryer Recipe

 Method

-- In a mixing bowl, cream together the butter and caster sugar until light and fluffy.
-Add the beaten egg and vanilla extract, and mix until well combined.
-Fold in the ground almonds to form a smooth paste.
+1. In a mixing bowl, beat the butter and caster sugar together until pale, light and fluffy.
+Add the beaten egg and vanilla extract, then mix until fully combined.
+Fold in the ground almonds to make a smooth paste.

-- Roll out the puff pastry on a lightly floured surface.
-Cut the pastry into circles slightly larger than your air fryer’s baking tray.
-Prick the pastry circles with a fork.
+2. Roll out the puff pastry on a lightly floured surface.
+Cut it into circles slightly larger than your air fryer’s baking tray.
+Prick the pastry circles all over with a fork.

-- Spread a spoonful of the almond filling onto each pastry circle, leaving a small border.
-Arrange the pear slices over the almond filling and sprinkle with flaked almonds.
+3. Spoon some of the almond filling onto each pastry circle, leaving a small border around the edge.
+Lay the pear slices over the filling, then scatter with flaked almonds.

-- Preheat the air fryer to 180°C. Place the tartlets into the air fryer basket and fry in batches for 10-15 minutes until golden brown and crispy.
+4. Preheat the air fryer to 180°C. Place the tartlets in the air fryer basket and cook in batches for 10-15 minutes, until golden brown and crisp.

-- Brush the tartlets with warmed honey or apricot jam for a glossy finish.
-Allow them to cool slightly before serving.
+5. Brush the tartlets with warmed honey or apricot jam to give them a glossy finish.
+Leave them to cool slightly before serving.

 Why this works in an air fryer